nathanielrb/mu-query-rewriter/docs/paper.md

 Here we propose a general solution to this problem, based on dynamic query transformation.
 The Mu Query Rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database.
 It allows for the abstract expression of complex authorization schemes, greatly simplifying what each microservice needs to know about graph structure and access rules.

-Furthermore, it provides a system of query annotations to facilitate integration with the Mu Cache, `mu.semte.ch`'s flexible cache service, allowing authorization-aware caching and cache-clearing.
+Furthermore, it provides a system of query annotations to facilitate integration with `mu.semte.ch`'s cache service, the Mu Cache, allowing authorization-aware caching and cache-clearing.

 # Basic Architecture